Normans: Etymology

 The English name "Normans" comes from the French words Normans/Normanz, plural of Normant, modern French normand, which is itself borrowed from Old Low Franconian Nortmann "Northman" or directly from Old Norse Norðmaðr, Latinized variously as Nortmannus, Normannus, or Nordmannus (recorded in Medieval Latin, 9th century) to mean "Norseman, Viking".

 The 11th century Benedictine monk and historian, Goffredo Malaterra, characterised the Normans thus:

 Specially marked by cunning, despising their own inheritance in the hope of winning a greater, eager after both gain and dominion, given to imitation of all kinds, holding a certain mean between lavishness and greediness, that is, perhaps uniting, as they certainly did, these two seemingly opposite qualities.
 Their chief men were specially lavish through their desire of good report.
 They were, moreover, a race skillful in flattery, given to the study of eloquence, so that the very boys were orators, a race altogether unbridled unless held firmly down by the yoke of justice.
 They were enduring of toil, hunger, and cold whenever fortune laid it on them, given to hunting and hawking, delighting in the pleasure of horses, and of all the weapons and garb of war.

+Medieval Latin documents referred to them as Nortmanni, which means "men of the North".
+This name provides the etymological basis for the modern words "Norman" and "Normandy", with -ia (Normandia, like Neustria, Francia, etc.).
+After 911, this name replaced the term Neustria, which had formerly been used to describe the region that included Normandy.
+Today, nordmann (/no/) in the Norwegian language denotes a Norwegian person.
+In the Swedish language the word for the Norwegian person is norrman.